YasinEl/mzRAPP/README.md

 include the following columns:

 <b>molecule:</b> names of target molecules (should be unique
-identifiers) <br> <b>adduct\_c:</b> adducts that should be evaluated (e.g. M+H or M+Na; without brackets).
-If more than one adduct is to be investigated another line with the same molecule name should be added.
+identifiers) <br> <b>SumForm\_c:</b> Molecular composition of the neutral molecule (e.g. C10H15N5O10P2).
+Please make sure there is never a 0 behind an element like behind the N in C12H8N0S2. <br>
+<b>main\_adduct:</b> One main adduct has to be defined for each molecule
+(e.g. M+H).
+If the main\_adduct is not detected also other adducts wont be accepted.
+Therefore it makes sense to select the most trusted adduct (generally M+H or M-H) as main adduct.
 All adducts enabled in the enviPat package are allowed:

 ``` r
 library(enviPat)